SSXTorrenter/ChatJava_Lite/README.md

-Lite version of ChatJava
+#ChatJavaLite
-Mini chat with connection to a MySQL database in java
+###Description :
-# ChatJava_Lite
+Mini chat in java connected to a MySQL database server